mhamilt/Audio-Unit-V3-Templates/README.md

 A collection of templates for creating Audio Unit V3 in Xcode

 ## About
-This repository aims tyo collect together templates for creatnig Audio Unit v3 Plug-ins.
+This repository aims to collect together templates for creating Audio Unit v3 Plug-ins.
 Apple's API, though powerful, is nebulous at best and for the novice DSP engineer it is a bit much to take on.

 Each template listed will gradually include greater and greater complexity.
 A README can be found in each template folder